abemscac/pies-doc/docs/vue3/composables.md

 </script>
 ```

-With the help of composables, we will be able to reuse some functionalities that's shared logic across the whole app, thus reduce duplicate code.
+With the help of composables, we're now able to reuse some functionalities that's shared across the whole app, thus reduce duplicate code.

 However, there are a few important things to keep in mind:

 - Reusability is not the only thing we should take into consideration before making composables; if the logic of a component is somewhat complicated, it's totally fine to "cut" (modularize) that huge feature into several small features, even if only one component within the whole app is using it.
 This way our codebase would be more maintainable and testable, comparing with putting everything in a single component.
-- **More reusability does NOT equal to better code!** A lot of developers would try to modify an existing composable instead of creating a new one in order to reuse it in even more components.
-In order to handle all kinds of (edge) cases, it is very common to see composables go out of control — more and more arguments/methods are added, making things way more complicated than it should be; and the cost of refactoring/replacement would only get higher as time goes on.
-Sometimes it's even better to not having a composable for repeated logic if you haven't think of a good design.
+- Component is not the only place you can use composable; you can also use a composable in another composable!
 - Things like `defineProps()` and `defineEmits()` are not allowed in composables; they only work when directly used in `<script setup>`.
-- Component is not the only place you can use composable; you can also use a composable in another composable!
+- **More reusability does NOT equal to better code!** A lot of developers would try to modify an existing composable instead of creating a new one in order to reuse it in even more components.
+It is very common to see composables go out of control in order to handle all kinds of (edge) cases — more and more arguments/methods are added, making things way more complicated than it should be; and the cost of refactoring/replacement would only get higher as time goes on.
+Think wisely before adding new features to composables.